tssandor/EthBnb/README.md

 The code is commented to death, as I was learning Solidity while writing it ;)

-I've also [published an tutorial on Medium](https://medium.com/sandor-report/ethbnb-building-a-simple-solidity-smart-contract-42a8afe1ca4a), if you want a line-by-line breakdown.
+I've also [published a tutorial on Medium](https://medium.com/sandor-report/ethbnb-building-a-simple-solidity-smart-contract-42a8afe1ca4a), if you want a line-by-line breakdown.

 # License